Bright-04/terraform-atlantis-workshop/SETUP-GUIDE.md

 ### **Always Do This:**

--   ✅ Use environment variables for local development
+-   ✅ Use environment variables for production deployment
 -   ✅ Use GitHub secrets for CI/CD
 -   ✅ Rotate credentials regularly
 -   ✅ Use IAM roles when possible